holderlb/deep-histology/Tiling/README.md

 file name is of the form: `<image>_<NNNNNN>.jpg`, where `<NNNNNN>` is a unique 6-digit, 0-padded number assigned to the tile image.
 The details about the tiles are appended to the file `tiles/tiles.csv` (image, location, pathology, color).

-If the optional `--other` argument is given, then the program also generates tiles that are nearby, but don't overlap, the annotation regions.
-The tiles are designated with pathology `OTHER\_PATHOLOGY` and color `OTHER\_COLOR` (set in code).

-Finally, if the global variable `gGenerateTiledImage=True`, the program generates the image `<image>_tiles.tif` that shows all the generated tiles as rectangles colored according to their pathology.

 NOTE: This program does not remove existing tiles, will overwrite existing tiles with the same name, and will append tile information to